zcash/zips/draft-zip-hybrid-deferred-devfund.md

 The primary motivations for this hybrid structure are:

+* **Moving Towards a Non-Direct Funding Model**: There is strong community support for a non-direct Dev Fund funding model.
+Allocating funds to a Hybrid Deferred Dev Fund Lockbox gives the community time to research and implement such a model while continuing to fund grant recipients.

 * **Avoiding immediate miner allocation**: Without the Hybrid Deferred Dev Fund, the expiration of the current dev fund would result in the entire block reward going to miners, requiring a future network upgrade to redirect funds